 Viewing Greenplum® cluster logs

-Yandex MPP Analytics for PostgreSQL allows you to get a cluster log snippet for the selected period and view logs in real time.
+Yandex MPP Analytics for PostgreSQL allows you to get a cluster log snippet for the selected time period and view logs in real time.

 Note